redhat-openstack/website/source/install/packstack.html.md

 This document shows how to spin up a proof of concept cloud on one node using the Packstack installation utility.
 You will be able to [add more nodes](/install/adding-a-compute-node/) to your OpenStack cloud later, if you choose.

-These instructions apply to the following Release and Operating Systems -  **Victoria, Wallaby, Xena and Yoga** on CentOS Stream 8, and **Yoga and Zed** on CentOS Stream 9.
+These instructions apply to the following Release and Operating Systems -  **Victoria, Wallaby, Xena and Yoga** on CentOS Stream 8, and **Yoga, Zed and Antelope** on CentOS Stream 9.

 ## WARNING ##